dmbarbour/glas/docs/GlasProg.md

 Separately, we can develop front-end syntax or libraries to more robustly support partial evaluation as we compose code, reducing the risk of errors.

-### Intermediate Language Macros
+### Staged Metaprogramming

-The glas program model should support user-defined AST constructors, i.e. `(UserDef AST1 AST2 ...)`, serving a role similar to macros of the intermediate language.
-One viable solution is direct adaptation of macro substitution to AST nodes instead of text.
+The glas program model should support flexible, user-defined AST constructors of form `(UserDef AST1 AST2 ...)`.
+There are a few ways to approach this.
+I'm seeking a simple, flexible, and robust solution.

+One viable approach is akin to 'template' metaprogramming.
+We could support something like `(%macro Template)` where the template contains a few special primitives like `(%macro.arg K)` to substitute an AST input.
+To avoid complications, we can forbid 'free' macro variables or general use of '%macro.\*' words outside a local '%macro' template.
+However, pure templates are not very flexible.
+We'll also want some means to compute a program based on static arguments.

-Potential model:
+Viable model:

-* `(%macro Template)` - describes a macro.
-In this case, Template is an AST that contains `(%macro.arg K)` and other elements for rewriting.
-When we apply a macro as a user-defined constructor, we'll substitute AST arguments into the template, then replace the constructor by the resulting AST, aka macro expansion.
+* `(%macro Template)` - Template is an AST that locally contains `(%macro.arg K)` and other special elements for rewriting.
+The locality constraint forbids substitution across definition boundaries.
-* `(%macro.arg K)` - is substituted by the Kth AST argument, with static K starting at 1.
-Error if K is out of range.
-We can designate argument 0 to refer recursively to UserDef for convenient anonymous recursion.
-We'll report a compile-time error if K is out of range.
+* `(%macro.arg K)` - is substituted by the Kth AST argument to the constructor.
+This includes K=0 referring to the constructor, the macro definition, supporting anonymous recursion.
-* `(%macro.args.count)` - is substituted by the count of AST arguments to the macro, intended to support a variable number of arguments
+* `%macro.argc` - is substituted by the count of AST arguments.
-* `(%macro.args.range X Y)` - is substituted by a *series* of AST arguments `(%macro.arg X) (%macro.arg X+1) .. (%macro.arg Y)`.
-This expansion is valid only in context of another AST constructor.
-The series is empty if X is greater than Y.
-* `(%link Localization AST)` - deferred integration of a concrete AST representation with the namespace, such as `n:Name` binding to a defined symbol.
-  * We can feasibly extend linking to hierarchical namespaces when describing stack objects.

-To simplify both implementation and user comprehension, the compiler shall detect and reject use of macro primitives outside a local `(%macro Template)` in the same definition.
-This rule rejects free macro variables and aliasing of macro primitives.
-Similar analysis may apply to a linked AST, treating it as an anonymous inline definition.

-Recursive macro expansion may require partial evaluation and dead-code elimination ultimately produce a finite AST.
-Otherwise, the compiler might expand macros until some quota is reached, warn the developer, then replace some infinite macro expansions with code to generate runtime errors.
-Annotations can guide a compiler in partial evaluation or recognition of dead code.

-This model permits [non-hygienic macros](https://en.wikipedia.org/wiki/Hygienic_macro).
-Although non-hygienic macros can be convenient, they are a source of subtle bugs such as accidental name shadowing.
-It is left to front-end macro syntax to enforce hygiene or at least resist accidents, translating register and handler names over AST parameters as needed.

-*Note:* Between user-defined syntax, intermediate language macros, and robust partial evaluation, glas offers ample opportunity for metaprogramming.
-For example, we can also support text macros in a front-end syntax, and it is feasible to translate text parameters into a local subprogram.
+* `(%macro.eval Localization ASTBuilder)` - after macro substitions, ASTBuilder should represent a pure, 0--1 arity program that returns a concrete AST representation (from namespace types) on the data stack.
+This AST is localized, replaces the eval constructor, and is then subjected to another round of macro substitutions.

+This model permits [non-hygienic macros](https://en.wikipedia.org/wiki/Hygienic_macro), leaving problems of hygiene to front-end syntax.
+Aside from these intermediate-language macros, we could also support text-based macros in a front-end syntax.

 ### Extensible Intermediate Language